Concept | The dataiku package¶

 dataiku.Dataset to interact with a dataset that you would find in a code recipe or notebook.

 If you write a custom Python metric or check, the input dataset to your process functions will be a

 One of the easiest ways to get started with the API is to open a code notebook and hit “Tab” on an object to see available functions with that object.
 Or try pressing “Shift + Tab” inside a function to find its documentation.

-You can also browse the product documentation of the APIs online.
+You can also browse the reference documentation of the APIs online.